-Results Participants 13 (a) Report numbers of individuals at each stage of study-eg numbers potentially eligible, examined for eligibility, confirmed eligible, included in the study, completing follow-up, and analysed (b) Give reasons for non-participation at each stage (c) Consider use of a flow diagram Descriptive 14 (a) Give characteristics of study participants (eg demographic, clinical, social) and information data on exposures and potential confounders (b) Indicate number of participants with missing data for each variable of interest (c) Cohort study-Summarise follow-up time (eg, average and total amount) Outcome data 15 Cohort study-Report numbers of outcome events or summary measures over time Case-control study-Report numbers in each exposure category, or summary measures of exposure Cross-sectional study-Report numbers of outcome events or summary measures Main results 16 (a) Give unadjusted estimates and, if applicable, confounder-adjusted estimates and their precision (eg, 95% confidence interval).
-Make clear which confounders were adjusted for and why they were included (b) Report category boundaries when continuous variables were categorized (c) If relevant, consider translating estimates of relative risk into absolute risk for a meaningful time period Other analyses 17 Report other analyses done-eg analyses of subgroups and interactions, and sensitivity analyses Discussion Key results 18 Summarise key results with reference to study objectives Limitations 19 Discuss limitations of the study, taking into account sources of potential bias or imprecision.
-Discuss both direction and magnitude of any potential bias Interpretation 20 Give a cautious overall interpretation of results considering objectives, limitations, multiplicity of analyses, results from similar studies, and other relevant evidence Generalisability 21 Discuss the generalisability (external validity) of the study results Other information on Other information on 22 Give the source of funding and the role of the funders for the present study and, if applicable,
+Results Participants 13 (a) Report numbers of individuals at each stage of study-eg numbers potentially eligible, examined for eligibility, confirmed eligible, included in the study, completing follow-up, and analysed (page 4) (b) Give reasons for non-participation at each stage (not applicable - case series) (c) Consider use of a flow diagram (not applicable - case series) Descriptive 14 (a) Give characteristics of study participants (eg demographic, clinical, social) and information data on exposures and potential confounders (page 4) (b) Indicate number of participants with missing data for each variable of interest (not applicable - case series) (c) Cohort study-Summarise follow-up time (eg, average and total amount) Outcome data 15 Cohort study-Report numbers of outcome events or summary measures over time Case-control study-Report numbers in each exposure category, or summary measures of exposure (not applicable - case series) Cross-sectional study-Report numbers of outcome events or summary measures (not applicable - case series) Main results 16 (a) Give unadjusted estimates and, if applicable, confounder-adjusted estimates and their precision (eg, 95% confidence interval).
+Make clear which confounders were adjusted for and why they were included (not applicable - case series) (b) Report category boundaries when continuous variables were categorized (not applicable - case series) (c) If relevant, consider translating estimates of relative risk into absolute risk for a meaningful time period (not applicable - case series) Other analyses 17 Report other analyses done-eg analyses of subgroups and interactions, and sensitivity analyses (not applicable - case series) Discussion Key results 18 Summarise key results with reference to study objectives (page 8 / 9) Limitations 19 Discuss limitations of the study, taking into account sources of potential bias or imprecision.
+Discuss both direction and magnitude of any potential bias (page 10) Interpretation 20 Give a cautious overall interpretation of results considering objectives, limitations, multiplicity of analyses, results from similar studies, and other relevant evidence (page 8) Generalisability 21 Discuss the generalisability (external validity) of the study results (page 10) Other informati on Funding 22 Give the source of funding and the role of the funders for the present study and, if applicable, - for the original study on which the present article is based (not applicable)